laelbarlow/wol_peptide_subsampler/README.md

-Inclusive databases such as the NCBI nr database contain data for so many prokaryotic genomes, that obtaining sequences from a representative sampling of bacteria or archaea via NCBI's Basic Local Alignment Search Tool (BLAST) or other means becomes difficult.
-This is especially true for highly conserved genes.
+Inclusive databases such as the NCBI nr database contain data for so many prokaryotic genomes, that obtaining sequences from a representative sampling of bacteria or archaea via NCBI's Basic Local Alignment Search Tool (BLAST) or other means becomes difficult without restricting searches to a relatively small selection of genomes.
+However, selected genomes must be representative for the taxonomic scope of interest, being relatively complete and high
+    quality, otherwise comparative genomics results will be compromised.

 Zhu *et al*. describe a systematic selection of representative prokaryotic genomes in this article: